 11. And when they had brought their boats to land, they forsook all, and followed him.

-12. And it came to pass, when he was in a certain city, behold a man full of leprosy: who seeing Yeshuwa'; fell on his face, and besought him, saying, master, if it is thy will, thou canst make me clean.
+12. And it came to pass, when he was in a certain village, behold a man full of leprosy: who seeing Yeshuwa'; fell on his face, and besought him, saying, master, if it is thy will, thou canst make me clean.

 13. And he put forth his hand, and touched him, saying: 'It is my will: be thou clean.
 And immediately the leprosy departed from him.